rcos/CSCI-4470-OpenSource/Modules/10.Databases/Lab-Databases.md

 # MongoDB Lab
 ### 8/2/2018

+## Checkpoint 0: Project Updates

+On Tuesday we discussed a lot of material on the Mongodb license as well as on a recent Supreme Court ruling on the ability to Copywrite APIs and the resignation and return of Richard Stallman from the FSF.
+Pick one of these topics and make a blog post on your site discussing some impact on open source software from one of these topics.
+For instance, you could address the impact of Mongodb's licensing decision on any of the categories of participants in the Mongo ecosystem: outside contributors, employees, the company, external companies, users, etc. Or for the API decision, you could consider if this a net gain for open source, or is there likely to been unforeseen consequences.
+For Richard Stallman, I am less interested in the political and salacious details than I am in the impact of his return on an open source organization.
+Remember that even before these events, he was considered a difficult personality.

+I encourage you to discuss these topics at your tables.
+Then each of you please write at least one well-formed paragraph on any part of this and post it to your Blog.
+Put a link to your blog in your Lab Report for today.

 ## Checkpoint 1: Install MongoDB

 For the first checkpoint of this lab, we'll work on just getting a proper installation of MongoDB.
 MongoDB has some good documentation for Linux, OSX and Windows here: